Best Cell Phones for Seniors: Options That Are Easy to Use

-There are a number of cell phone plans that offer good value for seniors.
+Several plans offer good value.
 Here are a few worth checking out:

-Low-income Americans can be eligible for free cell phones and free (or discounted) service plans through a government program called Lifeline.
-The program is designed to ensure that financially challenged individuals are able to stay in touch with family members, employers, and emergency services.
+In addition, some low-income Americans are eligible for discounts through a government program called Lifeline.
+It's designed to ensure that financially challenged individuals are able to stay in touch with family members, employers, and emergency services.

 You may qualify for the Lifeline program if your income is less than 135 percent of the federal poverty level or if you receive benefits from any of the following programs:

-Whether you want a simple flip phone for voice calls or a high-tech smartphone with advanced features, there are options for every age and preference.
-Use the information provided above to find the best solution for you.
+Whether you want a simple flip phone for voice calls or a smart device with advanced features, there are options for every age and preference.
+Use the information above to find the best solution for you.

 * All prices are current as of January 29, 2020.